• Skip to primary navigation

 Notes

-• A healthy calorie range for breakfast is 350-500 calories for average statured individuals.
+• A healthy calorie range for breakfast is 350-500 calories for most average sized individuals.
 This oatmeal is much better for you because the carbohydrates are balanced with protein.
 The calories are higher than a breakfast of oatmeal on its own due to the protein.
-Please see the blog post for more details on why the protein is a necessity to balance your breakfast when eating something healthy like oatmeal.

 Nutrition